What is a bridge loan?

 Risks of a bridge loan

-While home bridge loans can help cover a gap in funding, they do typically come with higher cost for the borrower.
+Bridge loans are typically more expensive than longer-term financing, such as a personal loan.
+While bridge loans can help cover a gap in funding, they do typically come with a higher cost for the borrower.

 The short-term nature of bridge loans means lenders will not make as much in processing and interest as they would with a longer-term loan, such as a mortgage.
 To make up for this lower return, lenders will usually charge additional interest and fees.